 In the following article we will touch on the benefits of a mutual insurance company vs a stock insurance company, while also providing our picks for the best mutual life insurance companies.

 Mutual insurance companies are a rare breed nowadays.
 Most companies that were once mutual have switched to stock insurance companies through “demutualization,” such as MetLife and more recently, Ohio National.

-The following list of the top mutual insurance companies focuses on the which companies currently provide the best dividend paying whole life insurance.
+The following list of the top 10 mutual insurance companies focuses on the companies which currently provide the best dividend paying whole life insurance.
 If you would like to learn more about each individual mutual insurer, please click on the company’s name below.

 Best Mutual Life Insurance Companies